Adrian Pradhan: Early life

 Pradhan's musical journey started during his school years at St. Augustine's School, Kalimpong, where he was a member of the school choir.
 The mouth organ and keyboard were his first instruments and he picked up the guitar in the year 1989 and switched to drums in the year 1995.
 His first band was Eurika where the foundation of a musical career was laid.
-Later he was involved with the band Flames which toured India and was featured in the Sun Magazine (Indian Edition).
+Later he was involved with the band Flames which toured India.

 With 1974 AD

 Pradhan joined 1974 AD in 1994 as a pianist.
 Along with fellow band-member Phiroj Shyangden, he was the front man of the band and did the vocals, played the drums and harmonica.

 The Original Duo

 In 2016 Pradhan reunited once again with former 1974 AD band member Phiroj Shyangden under the name 'The Original Duo'.
 They toured five states in USA in 2016. alongside Nepal, UK, and Australia in 2017-18.